Agricultural Field Calculators

 MyFarmCalc includes a Potato Bruise Risk Calculator that assesses blackspot and shatter bruise risk at harvest based on pulp temperature, specific gravity, cultivar (14 varieties), and vine kill timing — built specifically for Columbia Basin potato producers.

 Fresh market and processing potatoes are typically held at 38–42°F (3–6°C) for long-term storage.
+To assess bruise risk before filling your cellar, see the Potato Bruise Risk Calculator.
+(3–6°C) for long-term storage.
 Seed potatoes store well at 36–40°F. Temperatures below 36°F risk chilling injury; above 45°F accelerates sprouting and weight loss.
 Columbia Basin growers typically target 38–40°F for Russet Burbank processing potatoes.

 Potatoes lose 3–8% of their weight over a typical 6–8 month storage season primarily through moisture loss (shrink).
 A well-managed modern storage holding 10,000 cwt in October may weigh 9,300–9,700 cwt by April.
 Shrink accelerates with higher temperatures, low humidity, or poor airflow.